An email has failed delivery and the reason provided in Track and Trace is listed as SPF Record.

 553-SPF (Sender Policy Framework) domain authentication fail

-When a legitimate email is being blocked due to SPF, then the sender needs to contact their DNS administrator to be contacted and informed the IP address being used is not listed as approved on their domain's SPF record.
+When a legitimate email is being blocked due to SPF, then the sender needs to contact their DNS administrator to inform them that the IP address being used is not listed as approved on their domain's SPF record.
 The DNS administrator can either correct this or change the SPF record to a soft-fail while this is being corrected on their end.
 Having the sender's DNS administrator correct the SPF record is the recommended action by Symantec.

 If the email is time sensitive and must be received before the sender can get the SPF record modified, there are a few options available in ClientNet and will be up to the company's discretion on which is best for the situation.